 References

 - Holdren, J.P.
 (2013) Increasing Access to the Results of Federally Funded Scientific Research.
 Office of Science and Technology Policy.
 Memorandum.
-Retrieved from https://www.whitehouse.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf on 15 November 2016.
+Retrieved from 2013 OSTP Public Access Memo – White House Office of Science and Technology Policy (PDF) on 15 November 2016.